dhoer/chef-macosx_gui_login/README.md

 ## Requirements

-- Chef 11.14 or higher (sensitive attribute introduced)
+- Chef 12 or higher (you can use Chef 11, but sensitive attribute won't work)

 ### Platforms